 "NERC" shall mean North American Electric Reliability Council, and any successor entity.

-“New Taxes” shall mean (i)any Taxes enacted and effective after the Effective Date, including, without limitation, that portion of any Taxes or New Taxes that constitutes an increase, or (ii) any law, order, rule or regulation, or interpretation thereof, enacted and effective after the Effective Date resulting in the application of any Taxes to a new or different class of parties or transactions.

 “On-Peak Hours” shall mean the hours from 7:00 a.m.
 EPT until 11:00 p.m.
 EPT of each day of the week Monday through Friday.

+“Operational Limitations” shall have the meaning as described in Section 3.4 (d).

 “Peak Period” shall mean the period of January 1 through February 28 (or 29, if a leap year) and June 1 through September 30 of each Year.

 "Person" shall mean one or more individuals, corporations, partnerships, or other entity possessing legal rights.

-" Prudent Operating Practices" shall mean the practices, methods and acts engaged in or approved by a significant portion of the electric power production industry in the United States in the operation and maintenance of electric generation facilities similar to the Facility during the relevant time period, or any of the practices, methods and acts which, in the exercise of reasonable judgment in light of the facts known at the time the decision was made, could have been expected to accomplish the desired result at a reasonable cost consistent with good business practices, reliability, safety and expedition.
-Prudent Operating Practices are not intended to be limited to the optimum practice, method or act to the exclusion of all others, but rather includes all acceptable practices, methods or acts generally accepted in the region.
+“Planned Maintenance Period” shall mean those periods of scheduled maintenance as agreed by Buyer and Seller pursuant to Section 3.4 (g).

 "Sales Price" shall mean the price at which Seller, acting in a commercially reasonable manner, sells (if at all) the Energy not received by Buyer (less any additional transmission charges or other expenses, if any, incurred by Seller to resell the Energy).